 2) Select Licenses from the menu.
 This will take you to an overview of all Connectware licenses currently available to you.
 If you have no licenses in your account at the moment please contact our sales team.

 3) Select the license you want to use to install Connectware by clicking on that license.
 Preferably, select the one whose description specifies No license key created yet.
-You can also apply a filter and select No license key in the description.
+Furthermore, you can apply a filter and select No license key in the description.